-For information about using these scripts, see the SGI InfiniteStorage CXFS Administration Guide.
+For information about using these scripts, see the CXFS Administration Guide for SGI Infinite Storage.

 User Administration for CXFS

 A CXFS cluster requires a consistent user identification scheme across all hosts in the cluster so that one person using different cluster nodes has the same access to the files on the cluster.